SpencerLuck/Future-Spot-Arbitrage/README.md

 # Future-Spot-Arbitrage

 This is a unique arbitrage strategy developed to exploit mispricings between Crypto Currency perpetual futures and spot markets.
-This strategy was specifically developed on the FTX exchange, but should theoretically be applicable on other exchanges that offer both perpetual future and spot instruments.

 ### What is Arbitrage?
 Arbitrage is the practice of exploiting an assets price differences in different markets.
 A simple example would be if product X was listed in Market A and Market B. This means we can buy and sell product X in both Market A and Market B. Additionally, product X is transferable meaning that we can buy it in Market A and sell it in Market B or vice versa.
 If product X selling for $1 in Market A and Market B was offering to purchase product X for $1.20.
 We would buy product X in the cheaper market, Market A and sell it in Market B. Our profit would be the difference between what we bought it for and what we sold it for, thus netting $0.20 per transaction (excluding other costs).
 This profit is theoretically risk free.
 This was a very simple example with the majority of arbitrage strategies being far more complex and containing some form of risk.